anonymoussub-code/smart_map/README.md

 ### Workflow
 The workflow is simple:
 1. Pre-train a model on `synthetics` DFGs and save the checkpoint in `results/checkpoints/`.
-2. Map DFGs in `changed_MCTS_benchmark/` with zero-shot and fine-tune using the pre-trained model.
+2. Map DFGs in `changed_MCTS_benchmark/` with zero-shot and finetune using the pre-trained model.

 ### Scripts Information
 The scripts for pre-training and mapping follow this pattern: